-If there was ever an excuse to invite friends over for an absolutely decadent meal, it's Mardi Gras.
-Also known as Shrove Tuesday, Fat Tuesday and Pancake Day (among other nicknames), the big day — which traditionally kicks off the fasting period of Lent and comes right before Ash Wednesday — happens on March 4 this year.
-Jump on the excuse to throw a party starring a slew of rich, scrumptious foods and classic Mardi Gras cocktails with these fantastic recipes.
+If there was ever an excuse to invite friends over for an absolutely decadent meal, it’s Mardi Gras.
+Also known as Shrove Tuesday, Fat Tuesday and Pancake Day (among other nicknames), the big day — which traditionally kicks off the fasting period of Lent and comes right before Ash Wednesday — happens on February 28th this year.
+Jump on the excuse to throw a party starring a slew of rich desserts, scrumptious foods and classic Mardi Gras cocktails with these fantastic recipes.

 A de rigueur Mardi Gras tradition, king cake usually comes with a small plastic baby hidden inside.
 Whoever finds the toy might be guaranteed good luck — or an impending pregnancy .
 Either way, the recipient gets to bring the king cake to next year’s celebration.
 This recipe is for an uncomplicated version of the cake, transformed into individually sized portions.

 In Pennsylvania Dutch Country, Mardi Gras is called Fasnachts Day in honor of these fantastic doughnut-like pastries, fried to perfection and dusted in powdered sugar.